-The colored shaded-relief bathymetry (sheet 1), the shaded-relief bathymetry (sheet 2), and the acoustic-backscatter (sheet 3) maps of the Offshore of Gaviota map area in southern California were generated from bathymetry and backscatter data collected by the U.S. Geological Survey (USGS) and by Fugro Pelagos (fig. 1 on sheets 1, 2, 3) in 2007 and 2008, using a combination of 400-kHz Reson 7125, 240-kHz Reson 8101, and 100-kHz Reson 8111 multibeam echosounders, as well as a 234-kHz SEA SWATHplus bathymetric sidescan-sonar system.
+The colored shaded-relief bathymetry (sheet 1), the shaded-relief bathymetry (sheet 2), and the acoustic-backscatter (sheet 3) maps of the Offshore of Point Conception map area in southern California were generated from bathymetry and backscatter data collected by Fugro Pelagos (fig. 1 on sheets 1, 2, 3) in 2008, using a combination of 400-kHz Reson 7125, 240-kHz Reson 8101, and 100-kHz Reson 8111 multibeam echosounders.
 In addition, bathymetric- and topographic-lidar data was collected in the nearshore and coastal areas by the U.S. Army Corps of Engineers (USACE) Joint Lidar Bathymetry Technical Center of Expertise in 2009 and 2010.
 These mapping missions combined to provide continuous bathymetry (sheets 1, 2) from the shoreline to the 3-nautical-mile limit of California's State Waters, as well as acoustic-backscatter data (sheet 3) from about the 10-m isobath to beyond the 3-nautical-mile limit.